 - National Council for Black Studies (NCBS)

 - "Black, Female, and Teaching Social Justice: Transformative Pedagogy for Challenging Times."
 Black Women and Social Justice Education: Legacies and Lessons, edited by Stephanie Y. Evans, Andrea Domingue, and Tania Mitchell.
-New York: SUNY Press, Forthcoming.
+SUNY Press, 2019.

 Recent Conference Presentations

-- March 2017 - "A Social Justice Approach: Teaching Africana Literature in a Smartphone Era."
+- March 2017 - “A Social Justice Approach: Teaching Africana Literature in a Smartphone Era.”
 National Council for Black Studies (NCBS) Conference.
-Houston, Texas.
+Houston, TX.

 - March 2016 - “True Life Stories: (Un) Performing Destructive Family Legacies.”
 The Society for the Study of the Multi-Ethnic Literature of the United States (MELUS) Conference.
 Charleston, SC.

 - World Literature in English